Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Edit'), the target ('text, assignee, or resolution state of a ClickUp comment'), and the scope ('on a task, list, or view').
-It distinguishes itself from siblings like clickup_comment_create (create), clickup_comment_delete (delete), and clickup_comment_list (list) by focusing on editing existing comments.
+The description clearly states the verb 'Edit' and the resources 'text, assignee, or resolution state of a ClickUp comment on a task, list, or view'.
+It distinguishes from creation and deletion siblings by focusing on modification and includes critical details like full text replacement and resolution behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.